louslife6788/cli_project/Readme.md

 3: set up scraping object methods to  specific info
 4: have fun !
 5: work on saving the ifo scraped in organized manner
+6: use select_brand to scrape to get a list of cars